Dashboard Member settings

 A franchising system will typically comprise of:

-• a successful existing business which it wishes to expand
+• a successful existing business that wishes to expand (ie the franchisor), and

-• a newly formed business or an existing business with little or no experience of a proposed area of business activity that wants to enter this business area
+• a newly formed business or an existing business with little or no experience in the proposed area of business activity, which wants to enter into this business area (ie the franchisee)

 The franchisor will want to consider:

-• Payment - this needs to take into account that it is not in its interest to squeeze its franchisees excessively.
-Usually, an upfront fee is negotiated for the initial grant of rights, and afterwards, a continuing monthly or quarterly fee, usually based on a percentage of the franchisee's turnover.
+• payment - it needs to take into account that it is not in its interests to squeeze its franchisees excessively.
+Usually, an upfront royalty fee is negotiated for the initial grant of rights and, afterwards, a continuing monthly or quarterly fee is charged (usually based on a percentage of the franchisee's turnover)

-• Operations manual - it is important to any franchisor that the franchisee complies with the operations manual and the licences of intellectual property rights so that customers receive the same quality of support at every outlet of the branded business
+• control and consistency - the franchisor will want to retain a certain degree of control over the franchisee, which can be achieved with the help of a clear operations manual.
+It is crucial that the franchisee complies with the operations manual and any IP licences so that customers receive the same quality of support at every outlet of the branded business

-• Confidentiality - The franchisor will not allow the franchisee to use the franchisor's confidential know-how to operate a similar business, either during or after the term of the agreement.
+• confidentiality - the franchisor will want to ensure that the franchisee does not use the franchisor's confidential know-how to operate another similar business, either during or after the term of the agreement

-• It has a realistic idea of the potential performance of the business that it will carry on under the franchise agreement.
+• has a realistic idea of the potential performance of the business that it will carry on under the franchise agreement

-• It receives enough support from the franchisor in terms of advertising and training to succeed.
+• receives enough support from the franchisor in terms of advertising and training to enable it to succeed

-However, one key disadvantage of franchising is quality control.
-Whilst an operations manual can assist in ensuring quality is kept to a high standard, the franchisor will still want to keep the company's name and reputation consistent.
-This can be difficult as consumers could perceive a bad experience or product at one franchise to be indicative of other franchises and locations.
-International locations could make it difficult for companies to detect whether or not a particular franchise is performing poorly or are of low quality.
-Additionally, franchisees should keep in mind the ongoing royalty payments to the franchisor and the amount of capital required to initially open a franchise store, which is usually proportional to the size and popularity of the franchisor.
+A key disadvantage of franchising is the risk to quality control.
+Whilst an operations manual can assist in ensuring quality is kept to a high standard, the franchisor will still want to keep their brand’s name and reputation consistent.
+This can be difficult as customers could perceive a bad experience or product at one franchise to be indicative of other franchises and locations.
+International locations could make it difficult for franchisors to detect whether or not a particular franchise is performing poorly or is of low quality.

 Ask a lawyer